alonsobsd/bhyvemgr/README.md

 bhyvemgr can use two kind of network settings: *Quick network configuration* or *Best network configuration*.
 Choose one of them accord to your own needs.
 I recommend second one because it permits a complete network management of virtual machines.

 ## Quick network configuration
 If you want use bhyve without many network features, you can create a bridge and add your ethernet interface to it.
-Take on mind you will need a dhcp server in your network environment if you want that virtual machine network configuration will be assigned automatically.
+Take on mind you will need a DHCP/DHCPv6 server, SLAAC or a router with delegation prefix activated, in your network environment, if you want that virtual machine network configuration will be assigned automatically.
 Otherwise you must set network configuration manually for each virtual machine.

-Add the following lines to your **/etc/rc.conf** file
+Add the following lines to your **/etc/rc.conf** file:

 ```sh
 cloned_interfaces="bridge0"